Platting

 What is the first step in the platting process?

-Prior to any application submittal, it is recommended that the subdivider request a meeting with Planning and Development staff to discuss the procedures, policies, specifications, and standards required by the City.
+Prior to any application submittal, a pre-application meeting with Planning and Development staff is required to discuss the procedures, policies, specifications, and standards required by the City for the proposed development area.
 The submission of a sketch plan, or concept plan, can save the subdivider time and expense during the approval process.

 When is a Development Concept Plan required?